abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/17-Create an Azure Policy.md

     - *Cost Tracking*: You could have different subscriptions for different regional locations.
 The policy will ensure that all resources are deployed in the intended region to help with cost tracking.
     - *Data Residency and Security compliance*: You could also have data residency requirements, create subscriptions per customer or specific workloads, and define that all resources must be deployed in a particular data center to ensure data and security compliance requirements.

-### Review
-In this lab, you have completed:
-- Create a Policy assignment
-- Test Allowed location policy
-- Delete the policy assignment
+## Summary
+In this exercise, we created a policy assignment and tested the "Allowed Location" policy to restrict resource deployments to specific regions.
+We then deleted the policy assignment to remove the restriction.
+Throughout the exercise, we gained practical experience in using Azure Policy to enforce location-based governance for resource deployments.

 ## Reference link